kkazimierska/python-data-structures/README.md

 element_address = offset + (element_size x element_index)
 ```

 Okay, so you know that finding an element in an array is quick, no matter where that element is physically located.

 Can you take the same idea and reuse it in a dictionary?
 Yes!
-Hash tables get their name from a trick called **hashing**, which lets them translate an arbitrary key into an integer number that can work as an index in a regular array.
+Hash tables get their name from a trick called **hashing**, which lets them translate an arbitrary key into an integer number that can work as an index in a regular array, [ref](https://realpython.com/python-hash-table/#get-to-know-the-hash-table-data-structure).

 ### list: Mutable Dynamic Arrays